vedantchimmad/AWS_Tutorial/AWS_CloudWatch/README.md

 * Period:
   * Length of time in seconds to evaluate the metric
   * High resolution custom metrics: 10 sec, 30 sec or multiples of 60 sec
+### CloudWatch Alarm Targets
+* Stop, Terminate, Reboot, or Recover an EC2 Instance
+* Trigger Auto Scaling Action
+* Send notification to SNS (from which you can do pretty much anything)
+### CloudWatch Alarms – Composite Alarms
+* CloudWatch Alarms are on a single metric
+* Composite Alarms are monitoring the states of multiple other alarms
+* AND and OR conditions
+* Helpful to reduce “alarm noise” by creating complex composite alarms